FrancescoMonaco/PhDPresentation/slides.md

 <br>

-- Neural predictors need to be trained using specific techniques <span v-mark.orange="1">(e.g., conformal predictions, calibrated predictions)</span> and need lots of data to reach theoretical guarantees on the predictions.
+- Neural predictors need to be trained using specific techniques (e.g., <span v-mark.orange="1">conformal or calibrated predictions</span>) and need lots of data to reach theoretical guarantees on the predictions.

 - We can use hash structures to obtain deployable and robust predictors.